Mary-Wanyama/blossoms/README.old.md

 7.  react-scripts: 5.0.1,
 8.  web-vitals: ^2.1.4
 ### Installation
-The user does not need to install anything for them to be able to use the application since the databases are online.
+The user does not need to install anything for them to be able to use the application since everything is provided online

 ### Usage
 The platform displays engineering facts making studying the course bearable since it is not an easy course.